bhauman/bhauman.github.com/drafts/housing-bubble.md

 Now that we have discovered that a dome can be composed of these two shapes let's figure out how to make them out of 4x8 sheeting material.

-It's easy to divide an hexagon in half so let's try that.
+Let's start with the hexagons below we divide the hexagon in half.

 <p>
 <img src="/assets/images/dome/half_hexagon_shape.png"/>
 </p>

-This single shape is repeated 30 times on the surface of the dome and it happens to fit on a 4x8 sheet.
+This single shape is repeated 30 times on the surface of the dome and it easily fits on a 4x8 sheet.

-By fastening two of these shapes together we can create one of the hexagons of the dome.
+By fastening two of these shapes together we can create a one of the hexagons of the dome.

-When you consider that we are going to have two plastic domes(interior and exterior) and 2 foam board domes for insulation.
+When you consider that we are going to have two plastic domes (interior and exterior) and 2 foam board domes for insulation.
 Having one shape that covers so much area is an effective simplification.